CACHE News

 22nd June 2022:

-Call for applications is open for CACHE challenge #2, focused on the RNA-binding site of the SARS-CoV-2 helicase, NSP13.
+Call for applications is open for CACHE Challenge #2, focused on the RNA-binding site of the SARS-CoV-2 helicase, NSP13.
 This is the most conserved drug binding site across all coronavirus proteins, and a promising target for a universal coronavirus drug.
 Fragment-bound structures are in the PDB.

 13th May 2022: